Sakshi81201/Sakshi81201/README.md

 <!-- ![visitors](https://visitor-badge.glitch.me/badge?page_id=Sakshi81201.Sakshi81201) -->

 🏡 &nbsp; I am from Wardha, Maharashtra.
-🎓 &nbsp; Currently pursuing B.Tech in Computer Science and Engineering at Shri Guru Gobind Singhji Institute of Engineering and Technology, Nanded.
+🎓 &nbsp; Graduated in B.Tech Computer Science and Engineering from Shri Guru Gobind Singhji Institute of Engineering and Technology, Nanded.
 ❤️ &nbsp; Learning new technologies and applying them in the real-world is my passion.
-💬 &nbsp; Looking for internship where I can apply my knowledge which I have.
+💬 &nbsp; Looking for job opportunities where I can apply my knowledge which I have.
 📫 &nbsp; Reach me on any of the platforms given above!

 #### Frontend